top of page

 In past seasons, Ms. Kelly was an apprentice artist with Wolf Trap and Palm Beach Operas, and appeared in concert and recital with the Metropolitan Club of Washington DC, the Waterbury Symphony Orchestra, the Mid-Atlantic Symphony Orchestra, and the Washington Opera Society.

+A successful vocal competitor, Ms. Kelly has recieved numerous accolades from many organizations (full list here).
+Notably, she received 2nd place & audience favorite in the 2025 Veronica Dunne Competition, 1st prize & audience favorite in the 2024 National Opera Association competition, and appeared as a semifinalist in both the 2022 Metropolitan Opera Laffont Competition and in the 2024 Houston Grand Opera's Eleanor McCollum Competition.
 Additional honors include 1st place wins in the 2023 James Toland Vocal Competition, 2024 National Opera Association’s Carolyn Bailey Argento Competition, and the Young Patronesses of the Opera Competition (2022 junior division and 2024 senior division).
 Further competition highlights include awards from the Opera Index Competition, the Gerda Lissner Foundation, and the Loren L. Zachary Competition.

 320A5159.jpg